What is the main source of law authorising this entity form?

 Can this type of entity be used for a non-profit or charitable organization?

-Due to the commercial nature (distribution of profits) of these entities it is not possible for them to be used as a charitable or non-profit organization.
+Due to the commercial nature (distribution of profits) of this type of entity, it is not possible for it to be used as a charitable or non-profit organisation.

 Give a brief summary of the process of incorporation, formation, or organization, including: